The WizIQ Virtual Classroom — Coming soon on the iPad!

 WizIQ is now joining the ranks of these notable exceptions.
 We’ve created an iPad app for the WizIQ Virtual Classroom.
 This application is an extension of its desktop counterpart, geared mainly towards students.
 A simple user interface lets students focus on learning – not the technical wizardry and novelty of a shiny new tablet.

-The WizIQ Virtual Classroom app offers all of the key features that users enjoy from their desktop web browsers without concern for Flash support on the iPad and all in the palms of their hands.
+The WizIQ mobile learning app offers all of the key features that users enjoy from their desktop web browsers without concern for Flash support on the iPad and all in the palms of their hands.
 With this app, students can:

 - Attend online classes from virtually anywhere.